Governor's "Best and Brightest" High School Merit Scholarship

 - Must take the ACT/SAT by December 31st of the student’s senior year

-- Must obtain a cumulative high school GPA of at least 3.0 (calculated as of 7th semester) OR a score of at least 20 on the ACT OR 1440 on the SAT college admission test
+- Must obtain a cumulative high school GPA of at least 3.0 (calculated as of 7th semester) OR a score of at least 20 on the ACT OR 1050 on the SAT (1440 for tests prior to March 2016) college admissions tests

 - Must begin using the next chronological semester following high school graduation (excluding summer)